Data-ScienceHub/MLcommons/README.md

 ## Folder Structure
 * **dataset_raw**: Contains the collected raw dataset and the supporting files.
 To update use the [Update dynamic dataset](/dataset_raw/Update%20dynamic%20features.ipynb) notebook.
 Static dataset is already update till the onset of COVID-19 using [Update static dataset](/dataset_raw/Update%20static%20features.ipynb) notebook.
-* **TFT-PyTorch**: Contains all codes and merged feature files used during the TFT experimentation setup and interpretation.
-For more details, check the [README.md](/TFT-PyTorch/README.md) file inside it.
-The primary results are highlighted in [results.md](/TFT-PyTorch/results.md).
+* **TFT-pytorch**: Contains all codes and merged feature files used during the TFT experimentation setup and interpretation.
+For more details, check the [README.md](/TFT-pytorch/README.md) file inside it.
+The primary results are highlighted in [results.md](/TFT-pytorch/results.md).

 ## How to Reproduce